Ophthalmology refers to the branch of medicine that deals with the eye

 In a normal eye, light rays of an image pass through the cornea and lens, focusing directly on the retina to create a clear image.
 When this focus on the retina isn’t achieved, a refractive error results and the vision is unclear.

 There are many types of ophthalmology procedures offered at Chatswood Private Hospital.
-Use the video links below or the sidebar on the right to find out more about our specific ophthalmology procedures and how they work.
+Use the sidebar on the right to find out more about our specific ophthalmology procedures and how they work.